-Following the 2016 election, 70% of the population in 33 states, have put in place Cannabis laws to allow medical or adult use of Cannabis.
+Following the 2018 midterm elections, 70% of the population in 35 states, have put in place Cannabis laws to allow medical or adult use of Cannabis.
 That equates to nearly 220 million Americans that can legally purchase and have the RIGHT to use Cannabis.
-8 states, California, Colorado, Nevada, Washington, Oregon, Massachusetts, Maine, Alaska and the District of Colombia, allow adult use, commonly referred to as recreational use, 21 and older can buy cannabis, just like alcohol and tobacco, ~25% of the country, 80 million people.
+10 states, California, Colorado, Nevada, Washington, Oregon, Massachusetts, Maine, Alaska Vermont, Michigan, plus the District of Colombia, allow adult use, commonly referred to as recreational use, 21 and older can buy cannabis, just like alcohol and tobacco, ~25% of the country, 80 million people.
 Astonishingly, the Federal Government still classifies Cannabis as a controlled substance subject to DEA prosecution, a federal crime punishable by lengthy prison terms.

 The Birth of a New Industry in America